micropython/micropython/docs/samd/general.rst

 * Programming: using BootROM bootloader from USB.

-For more information see the SAMD21/SAMD51 data sheets or reference manuals.
+For more information see the excellent SAMD21/SAMD51 data sheets or reference manuals.
-NXP provides software support through it's SDK packages.